ooni/spec/backends/bk-001-ooni-backend.md

 Unless otherwise stated all of the network operations below can be performed either via HTTPS or HTTPO (HTTP over Tor Onion Service).

-Test results are also called *reports*.
-There are two kind of reports: those consisting of many entries and those consisting of a single entry.
-In general, to submit any report, you need to create it (see 2.3.1.1), update it by adding entries (see 2.3.1.2), close it (see 2.3.1.3).
-When the report consists of a single entry, you can use a simplified API (see 2.3.1.4) to perform all these operations via a single API call.
+There are two kind of reports: those consisting of many measurements and those consisting of a single measurement.
+In the most general case, you create a report (see 2.3.1.1), update it by adding measurements (see 2.3.1.2), then close it (see 2.3.1.3).
+When the report consists of a single entry, however, you can use a simplified API (see 2.3.1.4) to perform all these operations together.

 ### 2.3.1.1 Create a new report

-When a probe starts a test they will *create* a new report with the oonib collector backend.
+When a probe starts a test it will *create* a new report by sending a `POST` request conforming to the following specification:
-The HTTP request it performs is:

-`POST /report`
+    POST /report

     {
+     'content':
+        (optional, deprecated) `string` it is optionally possible to create a report with already some data inside of it.
+MUST be a serialized JSON or YAML depending on the value of the 'format' key.

+     'data_format_version':
+        `string` describing the version of the data format.
+The current value of the data format version is "0.2.0".

+     'format':
+        `string` that must be either "json" or "yaml" and is used to identify the format of the report content.

+     'input_hashes':
+        (optional, deprecated) `list` of hex encoded sha256sum of the contents of the inputs we are using for this test.
+This field is required if the collector only accepts certain inputs.

+     'probe_asn':
+        `string` the Autonomous System Number of the network the test is related to prefixed by "AS" (ex.
+"AS1234").
+This field MUST match this regex: `^AS[0-9]{1,10}$`.

+     'probe_cc':
+        `string` the two-letter country code of the probe as defined in ISO3166-1 alpha-2, or ZZ when undefined (ex.
+"IT").
+This field MUST match this regexp: `^[A-Z]{2}$`.

+     'probe_ip':
+        (optional, deprecated) `string` the IP address of the OONI probe client.

      'software_name':
-        `string` the name of the software that is creating a report (ex. "ooni-probe")
+        `string` the name of the software that is creating a report (ex. "ooni-probe") that MUST match this regexp: `^[0-9A-Za-z_\\.+-]+$`.

      'software_version':
         `string` the version of the software creating the report (ex.
-"0.0.10-beta")

-     'probe_asn':
-        `string` the Autonomous System Number of the network the test is related to prefixed by "AS" (ex.
-"AS1234")

-     'probe_cc':
-        NEW since oonibackend 1.2.0
-        `string` the two-letter country code of the probe as defined in ISO3166-1 alpha-2 or ZZ when undefined (ex.
-"IT")
+"0.0.10-beta") that MUST match this regexp: `^[0-9A-Za-z_.+-]+$`.

      'test_name':
-        `string` the name of the test performing the network measurement.
-In the case of ooni-probe this is the test filename without the ".py" extension.
+        `string` the name of the test performing the network measurement that MUST match this regexp: `^[a-zA-Z0-9_\\- ]+$`.

+     'test_helper':
+        (optional, deprecated) `string` the name of the required test_helper for this test.

+     'test_start_time':
+        (optional) `string` timestamp in UTC of when the test was started using the format "%Y-%m-%d %H:%M:%S"

      'test_version':
-        `string` the version of the test performing the network measurement.
+        `string` the version of the test performing the network measurement that MUST match the same regexp of 'software_version'.

-     'data_format_version':
-        NEW since oonibackend 1.2.0
-        `string` that must be either "json" or "yaml" to identify the format of the content.

-     'test_start_time':
-        NEW since oonibackend 1.2.0
-        `string` timestamp in UTC of when the test was started using the format "%Y-%m-%d %H:%M:%S"

-     'input_hashes':
-        (optional) `list` of hex encoded sha256sum of the contents of the inputs we are using for this test.
-This field is required if the collector backend only accepts certain inputs (that is it has a collector policy).
-          For more information on policies see section 2.3.

-     'test_helper':
-        (optional) `string` the name of the required test_helper for this test.

-     'content':
-        DEPRECATED since oonibackend 1.2.0
-        (optional) `string` it is optionally possible to create a report with already some data inside of it.

-     'probe_ip':
-        (optional) `string` the IP Address of the ooniprobe client.
-When the test requires a test_helper the probe should inform oonib of it's IP address.
-We need to know this since we are not sure if the probe is accessing the report collector via Tor or not.

-     'format':
-        `string` that must be either "json" or "yaml" to identify the format of the content.
-        New since version 0.2.0 of the data format or 1.2.0 of the backend.

     }

-When a report is created the backend will respond with a report identifier that will then allow the probe to update the report and the version of the backend software like follows:

-`Status Code: 200 (OK)`
+Where the above is intended as a specification for generating a compliant serialized JSON object.
+The `Content-Type` header is not required, but SHOULD be properly set for additional clarity.
+In such case, we recommend setting the `Content-Type` to be `application/json`.

+Upon receiving a request to create a report, the collector:

+1. MUST validate that all the required fields are present and that their value is compliant with this specification, otherwise it MUST fail the HTTP transaction by returning a `4xx` response.

+3. if a policy is configured, MUST check whether the incoming request matches the policy, and return a `4xx` response otherwise.

+2. MAY perform implementation specific operations pertaining to open a report and, if these fail, MUST return a `5xx` response.

+3. MUST generate a report ID (see below) and MUST return a `5xx` error if generating the report ID fails.

+3. will return a `200` response with the body described below.

+In case of error, the collector MAY return a JSON body.
+In case of success, it MUST return a JSON body generated in compliance with the following specification:

     {
       'backend_version':
-        `string` containing the version of the backend
+        `string` containing the version of the backend.
+This version MUST match the regex provided above for 'software_version'.

       'report_id':
-        `string` report identifier of the format detailed below.
+        `string` report identifier.
+The format of this field is not specified, except that is MUST be a valid UTF-8 string, of course.
+The client MUST NOT make any assumption with respect to the structure of this field.
+It MUST treat this field as an opaque identifier.
+The only requirement is that it SHOULD be at least 256 bits and MUST be generated with a CSPRNG.

       'test_helper_address':
-        (conditional) `string` the address of a test helper that the client requested.
+        (conditional, deprecated) `string` the address of a test helper that the client requested using the `test_helper_name` field.

       'supported_formats':
-        NEW since oonibackend 1.2.0
         `list` of strings detailing what are the supported formats for submitted reports.
-Can either be "json" or "yaml".
+Allowed values are "json" and "yaml".
     }

-The report identifier allows the probe to update the report and it will be constructed as follows:

-  ISO 8601 timestamp + '_' + probe ASN + '_' + 50 mixed lowercase uppercase characters

-A report identifier can be for example:

-  19120623T101234Z_AS1234_ihvhaeZDcBpDwYTbmdyqZSLCDNuJSQuoOdJMciiQWwAWUKJwmR

-If the report does not match the collector policy it will not create a report or return a valid report_id.

-The collector will instead respond like follows:

-`Status Code: 406 (Not Acceptable)`

-    {
-      'error': 'invalid-input-hash'
-    }

-Note:
-The report identifier should be at least 256 bits and generated by means of a CSPRNG.
-It is a token that is used to provide read and update authority.

-Client implementation notes:
-Probes should not expect the report identifier to be in a particular format as the report id may be changed in the future.

-Probes should parse the report_status before proceeding with a report.
+New collector implementations MUST and existing collector implementations SHOULD set the `Content-Type` to `application/json`.

+Upon receiving a response, the client:

+1. MUST verify that the status is `200` before continuing

+2. SHOULD check whether the `Content-Type` is `application/json`

+3. if it is a `yaml` client, it MUST make sure that the backend is supporting such format, since it's not required to

+4. MUST save the report ID for using it later

 ### 2.3.1.2 Update a report